M4TT30-4RZ4N1/frontend-ai2018/src/readMe.txt

 [START THE APPLICATION]--------------------------------------------------------------------------------------------

+0) If you are running docker on windows follow this sequence:

+		- open the virtual box
+		- go on the VM used by Docker
+		- Settings --> Network --> Advanced
+		- click Port Forwarding
+		- add new rule: (name, protocol, ip host, port host, ip guest, port guest) = (rule 1, TCP, 127.0.0.1, 8080,  ,8080)

 1) Open a command shell inside the main directory of the project and run:

 	> docker-compose up